-Remark 16.1 Considering sequences τ such that $\tau_0 = \tau_1 = 0$ and $\tau_2 > 0$ almost surely, one recovers in this formalism the case where the protection is inactive on the first non-empty time interval.

-In the special case of a doubly reflected BSDE of the form (15) with a generalized effective call payoff process \bar{U} as of (237), (239) therein, the identification between the arbitrage or infimal super-hedging price process of the related financial derivative and the state-process $Y = \Pi$ of a solution, assumed to exist, to (15), can be established by a straightforward adaptation of the arguments developed in Part I (see Section 16.2.1).
+Remark 16.1 Considering sequences τ such that $\tau_0 = \tau_1 = 0$ and $\tau_2 > 0$ almost surely, observe that this formalism includes the case where the protection is inactive on the first non-empty time interval.
+In the special case of a doubly reflected BSDE of the form (15) with a generalized effective call payoff process \overline{U} as of (233), (235) therein, the identification between the arbitrage or infimal super-hedging price process of the related financial derivative and the state-process $Y = \Pi$ of a solution, assumed to exist, to (15), can be established by a straightforward adaptation of the arguments developed in Part I (see Section 16.2.1).
+10Boolean-valued.

-Remark 16.2 We shall see shortly that in the present set-up the possibility of jumps from finite to infinite values in \bar{U} leads to relax the continuity condition on the process K in the Definition 2.7 of a solution (see Definition 16.3 below).
+Remark 16.2 We shall see shortly that in the present set-up the possibility of jumps from finite to infinite values in \overline{U} leads to relax the continuity condition on the process K in the Definition 2.9 of a solution to a reflected BSDE (see Definition 16.3 below).
 This is why one is led to a notion of infimal (rather than minimal) super-hedging price in the financial interpretation.
-See Bielecki et al. [16, Long Preprint Version] or Chassagneux et al. or [32] for more about this.

-However doubly reflected BSDEs with generalized upper barriers as of (237), (239) are not handled in the literature.
+See Bielecki et al. [16, Long Preprint Version] or Chassagneux et al. or [30] for more about this.
+However doubly reflected BSDEs with a generalized upper barrier as of (233), (235) are not handled in the literature.
 This section aims at filling this gap by showing that such BSDEs are well-posed under suitable assumptions, and by establishing the related analytic approach in the Markovian case.

-To start with, the results of Section 16.2 extend to more general RIBSDEs (see Definition 16.3 and Remark 5.5) the abstract RDBSDE results of Crépey and Matoussi [42]: general well-posedness (in the sense of existence, uniqueness and a priori estimates) and comparison results.
-In order to recover the results of [42], simply consider in Section 16.2 the special case of a non-decreasing sequence of stopping time $\tau = (\tau_l){l\geq 0}$ such that $\tau_2 = T$ almost surely, so $\tau_l = \tau_2 = T$ for $l \geq 2$ - with the only difference that the component K of a solution to an RDBSDE is by definition given as a continuous process, whereas this continuity condition on K has to be relaxed in the case of a more general RIBSDE.
+To start with, the results of Section 16.2 extend to more general RIBSDEs (see Definition 16.3 and Remark 5.6) the abstract RDBSDE results of Crépey and Matoussi [39]: general well-posedness (in the sense of existence, uniqueness and a priori estimates) and comparison results.
+In order to recover the results of [39], simply consider in Section 16.2 the special case of a non-decreasing sequence of stopping time $\tau = (\tau_l){l\geq 0}$ such that $\tau_2 = T$ almost surely, so $\tau_l = \tau_2 = T$ for $l \geq 2$.
+Also note that the component K of the solution is continuous in case of an RDBSDE.
 We then deal with the Markovian case in Section 16.3.